Little Bluestem Grass

 - Is Little Bluestem Grass good for the Colorado Front Range?

-- Yes.
-Little Bluestem Grass is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Little Bluestem Grass is a well-suited perennial for Colorado's Front Range.

 - How big does Little Bluestem Grass get?